thi-ng/thingybot/README.md

 ## Usage

-First edit `launch-sample.sh` and add your Twitter API details.
+First edit `launch-sample.sh` and add your Twitter API details (see below).
 Then launch via:

 ```
 ./launch.sh repl